Exploring the Martini Universe: from Classic to Creative

 Martini – an iconic cocktail

-Another theory suggests that this cocktail has European roots, possibly originating in the Italian town of Martini di Arma di Taggia, where vermouth was produced in the 19th century.
+Another theory connects martini to European origins, possibly from Martini di Arma di Taggia, Italy, where vermouth was produced in the 19th century.
 It’s said that the cocktail may have been named after this vermouth.

 The Gibson Martini